 The big challenge for management and human resources in the coming years is to ensure how employees can best fulfil their potential.
 The COVID-19 pandemic has shown people that they have a variety of options to better balance life and work and that the office is no longer the number one workplace.
 Many have discovered the home office for themselves, hybrid working models, but also working remotely while travelling across a country.
-It shows that a hybrid working model has a positive impact on mental health and working relationships and 83% of people consider it a preferred working model.
-There is a risk that employees will quit if they are no longer offered flexible working arrangements.
+It shows that a hybrid working model has a positive impact on mental health and working relationships, and that 83% of people see it as their preferred working model.
+There is a danger that employees will quit if they are no longer offered flexible forms of work.
 In some sectors, especially in IT professions, a real battle for skilled workers has broken out.
 Companies that understand what forms of work their employees need in order to be productive and healthy will be at the forefront of attracting key personnel.
 Employee needs have come to the fore even more since the pandemic and are also being demanded.
 Salary is still an important consideration in employee satisfaction, but health and social factors are becoming more critical in making the right job choice.
 People want to feel understood and valued in their jobs and by their employers.
 In addition to the aforementioned expectations of employers, there is still pressure to make progress on diversity and inclusion within the company, especially at the management level.

 6. continuing education and data-based matching

 Another issue in the fast-paced world is that knowledge changes quickly and employees need training to keep their knowledge up to date.
 New technologies, more data and complex systems require training and retraining initiatives from companies.
 Many industries are increasingly challenged to find employees with specific skills.
-The lack of a school or university degree becomes a minor issue if the person has the right skills.
+In this context, the lack of a school or university degree becomes a minor issue if the person has the right skills brings to the table.
 Data-driven recruiting promotes a perfect match between candidates and companies.
 Algorithms and key words help recruiters suggest the right profiles.
 Applicants also benefit from this matching, as they no longer have to scroll through countless job ads.
 In order to remain competitive, companies need to develop and train their skilled workers accordingly.
 Training must be targeted and coordinated between companies and employees, so that both sides derive tangible benefits from it.

 Challenges and tips in IT purchasing:

 Lyncronize is the AI platform for data-based matching to bring service providers, freelancers and clients together.
-Whether you're buying IT services or offering skills, register now for free.
-We provide you with the latest skill trends and hourly rates to keep you up to date on the general development of the IT project market.
-Through our skill-based matching, we connect companies with the right service providers who can support the implementation of the project and find suitable IT service providers and digital experts more quickly.
+Regardless of whether IT services are bought in or skills are offered - we can help. register yourself free of charge now.
+We provide you with the latest skill trends and Hourly ratesso that you are up to date on the general Development in the IT project market stay.
+Through our skill-based matching, we connect companies with the right service providers who can assist with the implementation of the project and help them do this faster. suitable IT service provider and Digital experts can find.